-Responsibilities of the Chief Financial Officer and Section 151 Officer
+Responsibilities of the Chief Financial Officer and s.151

-As explained more fully in the Statement of Responsibilities for the Accounts set out on page 25, the Chief Finance Officer and Section 151 Officer is responsible for the preparation of the Statement of Accounts, which includes the financial statements, in accordance with proper practices as set out in the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2017/18, and for being satisfied that they give a true and fair view.
+As explained more fully in the Statement of Responsibilities for the Accounts set out on page 17, the Chief Financial Officer and s.151 is responsible for the preparation of the Statement of Accounts, which includes the financial statements, in accordance with proper practices as set out in the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2018/19, and for being satisfied that they give a true and fair view.

-In preparing the financial statements, the Chief Finance Officer and Section 151 Officer is responsible for assessing the Chief Constable's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless the Chief Constable either intends to cease operations, or have no realistic alternative but to do so.
+In preparing the financial statements, the Chief Financial Officer and s.151 is responsible for assessing the Chief Constable's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless the Chief Constable either intends to cease operations, or have no realistic alternative but to do so.